 Chaired by Ed Belcher and the late Chet Hemmingsen, the Decision Now Campaign raised nearly $700,000.
-The hospital was able to proceed with its plans to renovate and expand, and because of that it was granted a new license from the state.
+The hospital was able to proceed with its plans to renovate and expand, and was granted a new license from the state.
 The 10,000-square-foot project was completed in 1974, adding a lobby, gift shop, another operating room, medical records offices, administrative offices, a pharmacy and increasing beds to 77.

 In 1975, Oaklawn celebrated 50 years of service with the opening of the original 12,000-square-foot Wright Medical Building.